numbas/editor-docs/source/jme-reference.rst

     If ``expr`` matches ``pattern``, return a dictionary of the form ``["match": boolean, "groups": dict]``, where ``"groups"`` is a dictionary mapping names of matches to sub-expressions.

     The match is non-commutative, so for example ``x*y`` is not considered to be the same as ``y*x``.
-    You can use :func:`m_commute` to allow matching up to rearrangement of arguments.
+    You can use :jme:func:`m_commute` to allow matching up to rearrangement of arguments.

     See ``pattern-matching`` for more on matching mathematical expressions.

-    If you don't need to use any parts of the matched expression, use :func:`matches` instead.
+    If you don't need to use any parts of the matched expression, use :jme:func:`matches` instead.

     **Examples**:
         * ``match(expression("x+1"),"?;a + ?;b")`` → ``["match": true, "groups": ["a": expression("x"), "b": expression("1")])``